-On 28 December 1950, he married Dawn Rue’Ann Campbell (1927-2015), daughter of Douglas L. Campbell.
-They had three daughters and a son.
+On 28 December 1950, he married Dawn Rue’Ann Campbell (1927-2015, daughter of Douglas L. Campbell) and they had three daughters and a son.
 He was a member of the Lakewood Country Club, St. Andrew’s River Heights United Church, and Winnipeg Kiwanis Club, serving the latter as President and District Governor of the prairie district.
 In recognition of his community service, he was inducted into the Order of Canada (1996) and the Order of Manitoba (2000).
 He was given honorary doctorates by the University of Winnipeg (1976) and the University of Manitoba (1977), and he received the Queen Elizabeth II Silver Jubilee Medal (1977) and Queen Elizabeth II Golden Jubilee Medal (2002).

 He died at Winnipeg on 23 August 2007, after a brief illness.

 Marriage and death registrations, Manitoba Vital Statistics.